rustviz/rustviz-tutorial/src/ownership.md

 ## Moves

 In the example above, we saw that ownership of the heap-allocated string moved to the caller when `String::from` returned.
-This is one of several situations where ownership of a resource can move.
+This is one of several ways in which ownership of a resource can move.
 We will now consider each situation in more detail.

 ### Binding